Pacifest/Eternal-Hub/README.md

 ## Your Information:
 1. Your information is used to improve the script & make it better.
 2. Your information helps us to improve our terms of service.
+3. Your information is private & can only be seen by staff.

 ## We - General:
 1. We are allowed to change the price of VIP at any time.
 2. We *will not* give refunds for VIP.
+3. We not give out any information obtained from you.
-3. We can blacklist, kick, & and ban you from the Discord and Script at any time.
+4. We can blacklist, kick, & and ban you from the Discord and Script at any time.

+## Staff:
+1. The staff are allowed to modify your character in any way.
+2. The staff are allowed to log your Information (Discord ID & IP)

+## Blacklisting:
+1. You can be blacklisted for using/running another script.
+2. You can be blacklisted at any time the staff desires.
+3. If you break any of the TOS.

 ## Other - Information:
 1. The script can be patched at any time & anyone who bought VIP *will not* get a refund.
 2. VIP is allowed for two accounts, alt & main, main & friend, only main, etc.